SankritaPatel/ImageClassification/README.md

 ## Usage

-1. Run the `main.py` script.
+1. Run the `app.py` script.
-2. The GUI window will open.
+2. The web application will open.
 3. Use the file selector to choose an image from your file system.
-4. The GUI will display the selected image and provide a prediction on its content.
+4. The application will display the selected image and provide a prediction on its content.
 5. The prediction will be shown along with the probability of the prediction.

 ## Screenshots